cjeffreybda/cjeffreybda/README.md

 #### I'm currently working on:
 - 🤿 an **autonomous underwater vehicle** with [UBC Subbots](https://www.subbots.ca/#/)
-- 📊 a **buoyancy analysis program** for Onshape assemblies using JavaScript, and Onshape's REST API.
+- 📊 a **buoyancy analysis program** for Onshape assemblies, using JavaScript and Onshape's REST API.

 #### I'm learning about:
 - 🔄 quaternions